nwops/release_manager/README.md

 If using the `release-mod` command there is no need to run the `bump-changelog`command as it is part of the process already.

+## Common Workflows
+### Creating releases
+You worked hard on your code and now you want to release your software for others to enjoy.
+Follow the steps below to version your code before deployment.
+This these changes are considered major we want to create a 2.0.0 release.

+1. run `release-mod -l major` from the root of the module directory (use `-d` for a dry run)

+That's it, all you need to do is run that command.
+Note, by design you are not allowed to enter a version number.
+Release Manager uses the version in metadata.json file as a reference and increments to semver identifiers.

+### Creating one off releases

+1. Did you deploy a release all the way to production only to find a bug?
+2. Do you want to skip all other deployment stages with your patch?

+Follow the steps below to create a new patch release and deploy straight to production

+1. Create a new sandbox based on the branch or tag you want to fix. `sandbox-create -s v0.5.0 -n patch_0.5.1`
+2. cd ~/repos/r10k-control
+3. Make your changes in that branch and update the changelog
+4. Push your code to the remote Git repo and activate your CI pipeline (optional)
+5. Release the new version `release-mod -l patch -s patch_0.5.1`  (creates tag v0.5.1)
+6. Deploy the patch release to production `deploy-r10k -s v0.5.1 -d production`

 ## Configuration Settings
 The following environment variables will automatically set required parameters and defaults.
 It is suggested you put